The Open Group Standards Process

 Note: The majority of new programs use standard templates for the TMLA and other legal agreements, or are an extension to an existing TMLA or other legal agreement.

 The Company Review Process is only required in the case of a non-standard template being used.
-In this case the balloting members of the Review Group are the nominated representative of each Open Group Governing Board member.
+In this case the balloting members of the Review Group are the nominated representatives of members of The Open Group Governing Board.